Til-Weimann/witcher3-heightmaps/README.md

 # witcher3-heightmaps
-Elevation data from all The Witcher 3 levels
+Elevation data from all The Witcher 3 levels, and tools to extract/process it

 # Download
-Since GitHub's file size limit is too small for detailed terrain data, the images are hosted on MEGA (.png).
+The heightmap images are hosted on MEGA (.png).

 | Terrain              | Size (m) | Elevation Range (m) | Res (px) | Download                                                                           |
 | -------------------- | -------- | ------------------- | -------- | ---------                                                                          |